Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token: Experiments

+To verify whether the performance gains of our method arise merely from embedding fusion, we compare Causal2Vec with a baseline that directly concatenates the output representations from the LLM and the bidirectional encoder.
+As shown in Table~\ref{tab:compare_direct_cocnat}, this simple strategy leads to significant performance degradation, suggesting that the improvements achieved by Causal2Vec stem from addressing the inherent shortcomings of causal attention and last-token pooling.

-To examine the impact of using multiple Contextual tokens, we adopt cross-attention with a set of learnable queries to extract a fixed number of Contextual tokens from the bidirectional encoder, following~\cite{detr, blip2}.
-As presented in Table~\ref{tab:number_of_contextual}, increasing the number of Contextual tokens leads to performance degradation.
+\paragraph{The Number of the Contextual Tokens.} To examine the impact of using multiple Contextual tokens, we adopt cross-attention with a set of learnable queries to extract a fixed number of Contextual tokens from the bidirectional encoder, following~\citet{detr,blip2}.
+As presented in Table~\ref{tab:number_of_contextual}, increasing the number of the Contextual tokens leads to performance degradation.
 We hypothesize that the additional tokens fail to provide more distinctive semantic information and instead introduce redundancy.
-These findings suggest that a single Contextual token is sufficient to supply the missing contextual information under causal attention, while maintaining model simplicity and efficiency.
+These findings suggest that a single Contextual token is sufficient to supply the necessary contextual information for Causal2Vec, while maintaining model simplicity and efficiency.